A Serious Betting Breakdown of the Belichick Hoodie Prop

 With several sportsbooks offering odds on what color he’ll be wearing, I decided to spend several hours in the video room breaking down film of Belichick throughout the years.

 First thing’s first, not every book has the same rules.
-BetDSI specifies that he must be wearing a hoodie for action, while the other four just say outer layer or shirt.
-BetDSI and 5Dimes also have a “will Belichick be wearing a hoodie?” prop if betting on the color is too easy for you.
+One specifies that he must be wearing a hoodie for action, while others just say outer layer or shirt.
+Some also have a “will Belichick be wearing a hoodie?” prop if betting on the color is too easy for you.
+Their odds are a bit different, though.

 I’ve gone ahead and broken down every shirt he’s worn in his trips to the Super Bowl in the Brady-Belichick era.
 As you can see, red and white should be eliminated right off the bat.
 He’s never worn white and the one time he wore red, he cursed the potential 19-0 season.